 The North America medical cart market has witnessed a comprehensive impact over the years owing to advancements in the healthcare infrastructure, rising patient demographics, and growing stringent regulatory requirements.
 Mobile workstations have been implemented in hospitals and ambulatory care centers to increase the mobility of clinicians and facilitate the use of patient data.

-The integration of medical systems with EMR as record systems demanded their use, mostly because other healthcare providers, such as the pharmacy or the laboratory, were becoming more EMR compatible.
-Market trends in cart market include segmentation of cart to ergonomic, batter electric carts for optimal mobility and safe mode of storing generic products.
+The integration of medical systems with Electronic Medical Records (EMR) as record systems demanded their use, mostly because other healthcare providers, such as pharmacies and laboratories, were becoming more EMR-compatible.
+Market trends in the cart market include the segmentation of carts into ergonomic and battery-electric models for optimal mobility and a safe mode of storing generic products.

-All these factors are the reason why increased emphasis on infection control has prompted the introduction of antimicrobial coatings.
-As manufacturers release modular and customizable cart varieties, they can help adapt to a range of healthcare environments and optimize clinical workflows.
+All these factors are the reason why there has been an increased emphasis on infection control, prompting the introduction of antimicrobial coatings.
+As manufacturers release modular and customizable cart varieties, they can help healthcare environments adapt to a range of settings and optimize clinical workflows.

 Explore FMI!